Izenda7Series/docs-html/_sources/install/supplementary_guides/white-listing-functions-for-calculated-fields.rst.txt

 Introduction
 ------------------------------------------

 Izenda allows users to white-list SQL functions for calculated fields.
-This allows the use of built-in or custom SQL functions that are not available in Izenda out of the box.
+This allows the use of native SQL functions supported by database type, which are not available in Izenda out of the box.
 This is accomplished by configuring and deploying a custom config file.

+The following are some examples (not all encompassing) of aggregated functions which should not be white-listed (the only supported aggregated functions are already included within Izenda):

+-  STDEV
+-  STDEVP
+-  VAR
+-  VARP
+-  STDDEV_POP
+-  VAR_POP
+-  VAR_SAMP
+-  VARIANCE
 |

 Installation & Configuration